iokarkan/blogfolio/_posts/2023-04-18-chatbot-langchain-sources.md

 [LangChain](https://python.langchain.com/en/latest/index.html) is an innovative library that simplifies the creation of chatbots.
 One of its key features that I've been exploring is the ability to store and retrieve text data as knowledge sources.
 After playing with it for a while, I've come to think that this may be one of the first big corporate utility applications of Large Language Models (LLMs).
-This post is an an overview of how to create a chatbot using LangChain that leverages this novel functionality.
+This post is an overview of how to create a chatbot using LangChain that leverages this novel functionality.

 <div class="m-auto rounded-2xl bg-slate-200 text-center ">